Identifiers and Keywords

 Wyn has three distinct namespaces:

-Modules (including parametric modules) and values both share the term namespace.
+Modules (including parameterized modules) and values share the term namespace.

 Reserved Names